 Greater Oakland Charter Chapter

 The American Business Women's Association (ABWA) is a national organization founded in 1949 in Kansas City, Missouri.
 ABWA is a diverse professional organization for women and men.
 Thousands of members gather throughout the country united by a common goal, to support each other in professional development and career advancement.
 The Greater Oakland Charter Chapter is part of this organization.
-The chapter was founded September 12, 2000 to serve the greater Oakland County area.
+The chapter was founded September 12, 2000 to serve the greater Oakland County, Michigan area.